 Transportation: No public transportation, must have your own car.

 Can you swim in the waterfall?
-Not recommended.
-You can dip your toes but is not recommended to swim in the waterfall.
-The waterfall is strong and the water is sour and full of minerals from a volcano.
+No. You can dip your toes but is not recommended to swim in the waterfall.
+The waterfall is strong, there are rocks and the water is sour and full of minerals from a volcano.

 Cell phone service: Kolbi is the only provider that works in this area.
 I had Movistar/Claro and had no service.